-So assuming you’ve accepted that it’s better for everyone if you make speakers feel good – what can you do?
+Assuming you’ve accepted that it’s better for everyone if you make speakers feel good – what can you do?

-Don’t leave the room even if the talk isn’t what you hoped for.
+Don’t leave the room if the talk isn’t what you hoped for.
 I know time is precious, but people leaving in the middle of the talk can be quite depressing.
 Especially in smaller rooms where you even can hear the door slam behind them.

 What Can Conference Organizers Do?

 The last point can easily be helped by session chairs (the people announcing the speaker and managing the handovers).
 Make them announce (repeatedly) that crowding in front of the speaker is beneficial for everybody.

 Harry Percival does that exceptionally well by making up fake statistics of how much better it is to sit in front.

 First off, take it from one of the most popular Python speakers, and don’t give up if your first attempts go badly: